PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Return-statement
   Statement that causes a function call to end, returning control to the program that made the call, possibly sending a value back to the caller.

+rvalue
+  The expression appearing on the right hand side of an assignment operator or in the {} for list initialisaiton. rvalues are not always on the LHS, but if the same expression could be used on LHS, its probably an rvalue.

 Scalar
   A type that holds a single value of a defined range.
 Scalars include arithmetic types (integral or floating-point values), enumeration type members, pointer types, pointer-to-member types, and std::nullptr_t.
 Fundamental types are typically scalar types.